 PROPERTY AND SALES TAXES

-The City continues to receive lots of questions about property and sales taxes in Castle Pines.
+The City often receives questions about property and sales taxes in Castle Pines.

-The most important thing to know about taxes is that ANY new or tax increase CANNOT be implemented without a public vote.
-Colorado’s Taxpayer Bill of Rights requires a vote of the people for any new tax or any increase of an existing tax.
+The most important thing to know about taxes is that any new tax or tax increase can only be implemented with a public vote.
+Colorado’s Taxpayer Bill of Rights (TABOR) requires a vote of the people for any new tax or any increase of an existing tax.

 Your local Metro District property tax rate may differ from what is presented.
 Check your property tax bill for your specifics.

-Sales tax is a tax paid by the consumer when purchasing certain items or services.
+Sales tax is a tax the consumer pays when purchasing certain items or services.
 Sales tax is collected from the consumer by businesses on behalf of the City.
-Sales tax IS NOT an expense paid by the business.
-Castle Pines has a local sales tax rate of 2.75% which is one of the lowest sales tax in Douglas County.
-The total sales tax rate, or what you see reflected on your receipt, is 6.75% and includes State of Colorado: 2.90%, Scientific & Cultural Facilities District (SCFD): 0.10%, and Douglas County: 1.00%.
+Sales tax is not an expense paid by the business.
+Castle Pines has a local sales tax rate of 2.75% which is one of the lowest sales tax rates in Douglas County.
+The total sales tax rate, or what you see reflected on your receipt, is 6.75% and includes the State of Colorado: 2.90%, the Scientific & Cultural Facilities District (SCFD): 0.10%, and Douglas County: 1.00%.